AlexandreDecan/sismic/docs/testing.rst

 ************************

 Each tester is executed using by default a :py:class:`~sismic.evaluator.PythonEvaluator` and as such, contextual data (the *context*) are available during execution.
-In the case of a tester, this context is always populated and updated with the following items:
+The context is exposed through a ``step`` variable to the tester, and contains the following items:

 .. :function:: entered(state_name: str) -> bool